Battle of Baia(1467)

 - What was the significance of the Battle of Baia?

 - Most spectacular of Stefan's military victories.
-King Matthias never again invaded Moldavia.
-Established Stefan as unchallenged master of Moldavia.
+King Matthias never again invaded Moldova.
+Established Stefan as unchallenged master of Moldova.